-Robbi Rice Dietrich President of the Board of Trustees, is a parishioner of the Church of the Transfiguration where she has served on the Vestry, as a youth and children's education volunteer, and on the Human Resources Committee.
-She is the current President and CEO of National Relief Charities, an organization devoted to improving the quality of life for Native Americans.
-From 2002 to 2012, she was Senior Vice President, Communications, Planning and Outreach for First Preston Management, Inc., one of the largest residential asset management companies in the U.S. Prior to that, she has 20 years' experience working for Frito-Lay, Inc. and Ernst & Young, LLP in the areas of community and media relations, government affairs, organizational development and strategic planning.
-Committed to supporting diversity and helping people in need, Robbi has held leadership positions on boards of directors with the Women's Business Council - Southwest and Habitat for Humanity.
+Robbi Rice Dietrich, President of the Board of Trustees, is a parishioner of the Church of the Transfiguration where she has served on the Vestry, as a youth and children's education volunteer, and on the Business, Finance and Administration Committee.
+She is the recently retired President and CEO of Partnership with Native Americans, a national non-profit devoted to improving the quality of life for Native Americans.
+From 2002 to 2012, she was Senior Vice President, Communications, Planning and Outreach for First Preston Management, Inc. Prior to that, she has 20 years' experience working for Frito-Lay, Inc. and Ernst & Young, LLP in the areas of community and media relations, government affairs, organizational development and strategic planning.
+Committed to supporting diversity and helping people in need, Robbi has held leadership positions on boards of directors with the Women's Business Council - Southwest, Habitat for Humanity, and the international Snack Food Association.
 She has a Master of Science, Urban and Regional Planning, from the University of Illinois and completed her undergraduate degree at the University of Arkansas.